freebasic/fbc/FreeBASIC/readme.txt

       wx-c GUI examples (not included).

   o Garvan O'Keeffe (sisophon2001[at]yahoo.com):
-    - Ported most of the NeHe's OpenGL lessons at the examples/GL/NeHe dir.
+    - Translated most of the NeHe's OpenGL lessons at the examples/GL/NeHe dir.
     - Wrote the PDFlib demonstration, at examples/pdflib

   o Hans L. Nemeschkal (Hans.Leo.Nemeschkal[at]univie.ac.at):